irekwiecha/DeezerHistoryETL/README.md

 # Deezer History ETL
-> Data pipeline using Deezer API.
+> Simple data pipeline using Deezer API.
 Download the data and save it in a SQLite database on local machine.

 ## Table of Contents
 * [General Info](#general-information)